ElektraInitiative/libelektra/doc/tutorials/python-kdb.md

 ```

-Slicing works just like for normal lists in python:
+Slicing works just like for normal lists in python.
+But be careful: Afterwards the result will be a list - not a keyset.

 ```
 import kdb